Machine translation

 When businesses need to utilize machine translation at scale, they need technology that can provide them with the best of both worlds: efficiency and quality.

-Phrase TMS, the enterprise-ready translation management system within the Phrase Localization Suite, makes it effortless for growing companies to leverage machine translation.
+Phrase TMS, the enterprise-ready translation management system within the Phrase Localization Platform, makes it effortless for growing companies to leverage machine translation.
 Organizations achieve an unprecedented ability to enter new markets more quickly and efficiently.

 Phrase TMS users can employ a dedicated machine translation add-on, Phrase Language AI, to implement MT into their translation workflow with fast and cost-effective translations that don’t compromise on quality.